nervosnetwork/ckb-light-client/README.md

 3. Run light client

-copy `config.toml` to a new folder, if you want to connect to the full node you just built in step 1, modify the `bootnodes` section's peer address to full node peer's ip (should be 127.0.0.1 if you run the full node on localhost) and peer id.
+Copy `config.toml` to a new folder, if you want to connect to the full node you just build in step 1, modify the `bootnodes` section's peer address to full node peer's ip (should be 127.0.0.1 if you run the full node on localhost) and peer id.

 start light client
 ```